MilesMcBain/datapasta/cran-comments.md

 This function is in the global environment when running RStudio.
 RStudio addins in this package use this function.

-Warnings:
+WARNINGS:

-* On Max OSX only: "Warning: package ‘clipr’ was built under R version 3.3.2"
+* On Mac OSX only: "Warning: package ‘clipr’ was built under R version 3.3.2"

 R-release 3.3.1 is the highest available for OSX El Capitan.
 Tests still passed without issue.

+* On Windows 7 only: "Warning 'qpdf is needed for checks on size reduction of pdfs'"

+I understand the absence of this binary means that this particular CMD check could not be performed on Windows 7.
+I do not believe it is hiding a package issues due to evidence from other platforms.

 ## Downstream dependencies